-Many adolescents tend to have selfish and self-centered behavior.
+Many adolescents tend to have selfish and self-centered behaviors.
 They return to that phase in which they feel their needs are more important than those of others.
-If your teenager never asks you how you feel, if you need help, if you’re okay or never considers that others also have needs and problems, it’s time to help teenagers develop empathy.
+If your teenager never asks you how you feel, if you need help, if you’re okay, or never considers that others also have needs and problems, it’s time to help teenagers develop empathy.

 What is Empathy?